-As described in the Prospectus, Class A and Class T Shares of the Funds are subject to an initial sales charge and Class C Shares are subject to a contingent deferred sales charge ("CDSC").
-Class A and Class T shares purchased through certain financial intermediaries may be subject to different initial sales charges or the initial sales charge or CDSC may be waived in certain circumstances.
-This Appendix details the variations in sales charge waivers for Class A and Class T shares purchased through certain specified financial intermediaries.
+As described in the Prospectus, Class A Shares of the Funds, as applicable, are subject to an initial sales charge and Class C Shares are subject to a contingent deferred sales charge ("CDSC").
+Class A and Class C shares purchased through certain financial intermediaries may be subject to different initial sales charges or the initial sales charge or CDSC may be waived in certain circumstances.
+This Appendix details some of the variations in sales charge waivers for Class A and Class C shares purchased through certain specified financial intermediaries.
+The term "fund family," as used in this Appendix, refers to those registered investment companies that are advised by Highland Capital Management Fund Advisors, L.P. ("HCMFA" or the "Adviser") or its affiliates.